Just read this and thought it might help many of you . . .

 Addiction in the Brain

 Scientists are discovering that psychological addiction has a common factor.
 All mood-altering drugs elevate levels of the neurotransmitter in the brain, called dopamine.
 Tobacco, cocaine, heroin and caffeine elevate dopamine levels and cause a feeling of euphoria.
 Dopamine may be the master molecule of addiction.
+This is why Dopify is great because it allows you to feel a dopamine rush without any other side effects.
+(Like eating too much sugar!)

 Neurotransmitters, such as dopamine, control how the brain works and what we feel.
 When you feel pleasure from eating or falling in love, receiving a compliment, it is dopamine that causes the feeling.
 Every experience that humans find enjoyable may be linked to dopamine whether that be listening to music, savoring chocolate, sex or shooting heroin.